 Mindfulness is your awareness of the present moment without the chatter of the mind.
-Based in WA, Perth, Physiogap, incorporates the practice of mindfulness in the treatment sessions.
+Simran is the only Physiotherapist based in WA, Perth, who incorporates the practice of mindfulness alongside standard Physiotherapy care.
 When you are in the state of mindfulness, you experience the moment for what it is without any judgements or commentary of the moment.
 Mindfulness decreases mental and physical stress on your mind and the body.

 What is Mindfulness Therapy?

 This type of therapy utilises our focus and awareness to bring about a change in our body.
 Often in chronic injury or pain there is a disconnection between our awareness and the body which results in inefficient use of muscles and more wear and tear on the body.
-Mindfulness Therapy uses the approach of mindfulness to bring your awareness back to the body to build new pathways on how the body moves.
+Mindfulness Therapy uses the approach of mindfulness to bring your awareness back to the body to build new pathways and correct movement patterns.
 The goal of the therapy is to reconnect with our deeper stabilising muscles and to strengthen these connections, this changes the recruitment pattern of our muscles which can bring a positive change towards recovery.

 Mindfulness therapy is used in conjunction with other modalities of treatment such as traditional Physiotherapy techniques, rehabilitation, exercises etc. to facilitate recovery towards injury.
 This technique will be used in discretion of the therapist as not everyone may benefit from it.